 Whichever spiritual system you follow, you will find corresponding mantras.

-These are my favorite spiritual meditation techniques.
+These are my favorite spiritual meditations.
 Naturally, there are more options.
-I’ve taught all manner of spiritual meditations in my lessons.
-And I often show people how to make meditation spiritual instead of simply using meditation as a tool for wellbeing.
+I’ve taught all manner of techniques in my lessons.
+And I often show people how to make meditation a spiritual practice instead of simply using it for wellbeing.

 When you make meditation spiritual you gain a deeper relationship with your practice, and this can help you to progress to the next level.